Leroy Kaestner

-Leroy "Bamm Bamm" Kaestner (born September 28, 1988) is a Dutch welterweight kickboxer fighting out of Bullys gym Arnhem for Team Aerts/Afafa.
+Leroy "Bamm Bamm" Kaestner (born September 28, 1988) is a Dutch welterweight kickboxer fighting out of house of Champions.
 He is the K-1 World MAX 2009 Europe Tournament champion currently competing in K-1 MAX.

 Career and biography

 Kaestner idolized Peter Aerts and began training in kickboxing at the age of 10.
 After five years of fighting at smaller Dutch events, Leroy Kaestner made his K-1 debut at the K-1 World MAX 2009 Europe Tournament in Utrecht, Netherlands on March 1, 2009, becoming the surprise winner of the competition, beating Marco Pique in the final by unanimous decision.
 As a result of his victory Kaestner would qualify for the K-1 World MAX 2009 Final 16, losing by decision to eventual runner up Andy Souwer.
 Kaestner's performance against Souwer would lead to him being invited to the K-1 World MAX 2009 Final 8 as a reservist, although he would lose his bout to local fighter Yasuhiro Kido.

 Since that tournament Leroy has continued his progress claiming a notable win over K-1 MAX finalist Gago Drago at It's Showtime 2010 Amsterdam.
 Despite this recent run of good form Kaestner was not re-invited back to the K-1 Max final in 2010.
 At the end of 2010, Kaestner won his second major title by defeating Cagri Ermis to win the W.F.C.A.
 European title -72.5 kg.